Rahmenordnung/toy_storie_shop/README.md

 __Toggle button__ When clicked once it hides the respective card where the charts are contained, twice it shows it back again.
 This can be helpfull in order to ease the graphs display and their analysis.

 __The charts__ are interactive and responsive and if clicked they will show the section clicked and if clicked back again that will go to the normal view again.
 And they will be responsive to mobile devices.

+__The data table and pagination buttons__ are responsive and interactive.
+The number of files displayed it will change after each click on a chart, and it will reset when clicking the reset button.
+The next button will go forward and previous will go back.

 __Back to top button__ It will take the user when clicked to the top of the page.
 So that the user experience is improved in that one can move easily on top or down (with scrolling or navbarlinks) of the page.